yanncauchepin/EpidemicDigitalization/README.md

 ## To do list ##

-- [ ] Check and upgrade code.
+- [ ] DEPRECATED code to adapt to good developer uses.
-- [ ] Complete a to do list.
+- [ ] Store data in sql.
 - [ ] Complete README.
-- [ ] Adapt the repository to well developer traditions.